ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/system.rst

         by ShakeIterMax.
 It seems that with only a few iterations, although the coefficients do not remain completely orthonormal at every rotation step, orthonormality is eventually imposed throughout the course of the run.

+    **SHAKEDELAY** [ShakeStart]
+        This option sets the shake orthonormalisation algorithm to only kick in after a certain number of rotation iterations, specified by ShakeStart.
+This potentially allows a large shift in the coefficients away from their starting point before orthonormalisation is enforced.

 **LAGRANGE**
     This option can only be used if **ROTATEORBS** is specified, and will try to